gorshunovr/livestream/README.md

-# linkmeup online streaming server
+# linkmeup online streaming servers

+Some documentation could be found in [docs/](docs/).
-The playbook.yaml file sets up streaming VM.
-See playbook contents for details.
+The [playbook.yaml](playbook.yaml) file sets up streaming VMs.
+See playbook and roles contents for details.